Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Key Performance Indicators for SC/MC Waveform Performance Evaluation

-Choosing a suitable WF is a challenging task that depends on several conflicting communication system performance requirements and design criteria.
-For fairness of comparison, we consider the transmission of $M\!\times\!N$ complex symbols of BW $B\!=\!M\!\Delta f$, with SCS $\Delta f$ and frame duration $T_f\!=\!N\!T$, for both SC and MC schemes; the signal period ($T$) differs between WFs.
-We discretize the time-frequency (TF) domain into a lattice, $\Lambda$, by sampling time and frequency at integer multiples of $T$ and $\Delta f$, respectively.
+Choosing a suitable waveform is a challenging task that depends on several conflicting communication system performance requirements and design criteria.
+For fairness of comparison, we consider the transmission of $M\!\times\!N$ complex symbols of bandwidth $B\!=\!M\!\Delta f$, with SCS $\Delta f$ and frame duration $T_f\!=\!N\!T$, for both SC and MC schemes; the signal period ($T$) differs between waveforms.
+The time-frequency (TF) domain is discretized into a lattice, $\Lambda$, by sampling time and frequency at integer multiples of $T$ and $\Delta f$, respectively